Phone-GWP-group

 If your business is experiencing any of these difficulties, a range of returnable packaging inserts and dunnage options can prove invaluable.

-But which do you choose?
+But which should you choose?
 Which insert type is most suitable for your business, industry, products, or application?
-This guide analyses the most commonly used options:

 • Correx® dividers and inserts